 There Won’t Be Much Cheese

 Cheese isn’t popular in the Mexican cuisine.
 You might not see any forms of cheese in their tables as they prioritize sauces and dips, except for quesadillas and enchiladas.
 Quesadillas are one of the crowd’s favorites that highlights cheese.
-This taco is filled with cheese, meat, and vegetables, and they’re sometimes tricky to cook, so you should be careful in preparing them to .
+This taco is filled with cheese, meat, and vegetables, and they’re sometimes tricky to cook, so you should be careful in preparing them to avoid the usual quesadilla cooking mistakes.
 On the other hand, enchiladas are corn tortillas also filled with meat, cheese, beans, potatoes, and vegetables that are covered in chili sauce.
 Even though these dishes contain cheese, a good Mexican quesadilla and enchilada shouldn’t be too cheesy and greasy.

 Fake fast food Mexican restaurants who claim to be “authentic” usually serve unhealthy and fatty dishes, but the real ones are on the healthy and meaty side.
 They should serve a good combination of protein, vegetables, fruits, and their best spices and herbs, which are not covered with great amounts of cheese.

 One of the best fruits that Mexicans love to incorporate into their dishes is lime.
 Lime juice gives them the right kick of the fresh flavor that can be sprinkled on sweet and savory delicacies, drinks, soups, grilled meat, vegetable salads, potato chips, tacos, and more.
 The sour taste of lime juice complements the Mexican variety of dishes well, and real Mexican restaurants will never miss placing a bowl full of halved limes by their side.